-Aug 27-30, 2017 – Zulya and The Children of the Underground will perform at the international music festival in Samarkand, Uzbekistan Sharq Taronalari.
+Aug 27-30, 2017 – Zulya and The Children of the Underground will perform at Sharq Taronalari, an international music festival in Samarkand, Uzbekistan.
 This was made possible with the support of the Australian Embassy in Moscow and Creative Victoria Quick Response Grants.

 Feb 16, 2017 – Russian Evolution – special theme concert looking at the last 100 years of Russian song through the Zulya and The Children of the Underground lens.

 3-24 Sept 2016 – World premier of Snow White, for which Zulya wrote the music.
 This was a joint production of Opera Qld, La Boite Theatre and Brisbane festival, directed by Lindy Hume, libretto by Suzie Miller.